matthewmiglio/Py-TwitterBot/README.md

 Py-TwitterBot is a powerful tool that helps you grow your Twitter presence through smart, automated following and unfollowing strategies.
 Boost your visibility, increase engagement and build a loyal following, all with just a few clicks.

+Py-TwitterBot was recently moved from an API based program to utilizing Selenium for browser interaction to circumvent new Twitter API pricewalls.

 # Getting started

 ```bash